N5GEH/n5geh.platform/crate/Readme.md

 ## Introduction and general information

 In this scenario we will use CrateDB for storing timeseries data that we connect to the context broker via QuantumLeap.
 To retrieve time-based aggregations of such data, users can either use QuantumLeap query API or connect directly to the CrateDB HTTP endpoint.
 The data then can be visualized in Grafana for instance.
 Nevertheless, in production mode it is highly recommended to not expose the http endpoint of the crateDB to the outside and only use the timeseries query functionality of QuantumLeap.
 This ensures the full use of fiware's identity management and ability for multi-tenancy.
+This why for the port of the webUI (4200) is commented in the compose-file.
+Internally, within the docker-network it is still available to other services.

 "CrateDB is a distributed SQL database built on top of a NoSQL foundation.
 It combines the familiarity of SQL with the scalability and data flexibility of NoSQL, enabling developers to: